Environmental Fellows Program

 Xiuhtezcatl Martinez - DePauw's Earth Week Keynote

-Xiuhtezcatl Martinez spoke at DePauw on Tuesday, April 18 in Peeler Auditorium.
-Martinez is a 16 year-old indigenous climate activist, hip-hop artist, and powerful voice on the front lines of a global youth-led environmental movement.
+Xiuhtezcatl Martinez was a keynote speaker during Earth Week at DePauw.
+Martinez is an indigenous climate activist, hip-hop artist, and powerful voice on the front lines of a global youth-led environmental movement.

 Delta Gamma Foundation Lecture by Pashon Murray